LuizMullerSouza/SoftwareEngineering-Projects/1st-semester/programming-lab-i/README.md

 **1.2 For macOS Users:**

-The process has two parts: installing Apple's command-line tools (which include the Clang C++ compiler) and then installing Code::Blocks.
+The process has two parts: installing Apple's command-line tools (which include the Clang C compiler) and then installing Code::Blocks.
 1.  **Install the Compiler (Xcode Command Line Tools):**
     * Open the **Terminal** app (you can find it in `Applications/Utilities`).
     * Type the following command and press Enter: